 Corporate partners on the campus include Washington University School of Medicine, Barnes-Jewish Hospital, St. Louis Children’s Hospital, and BJC HealthCare.
 Barnes-Jewish and St. Louis Children’s hospitals are the School of Medicine’s affiliate teaching hospitals, both staffed exclusively by full-time and voluntary School of Medicine faculty physicians.

-The medical campus generates an annual financial impact of $7.6 billion for the St. Louis area (fiscal year 2020), and with more than 25,500 employees, the combined medical campus institutions are among the largest employers in the metropolitan area.
+The medical campus generates an annual economic impact of $7.5 billion for the St. Louis region (fiscal year 2021), and with more than 26,050 employees, the combined medical campus institutions are among the largest employers in the metropolitan area.
 The 186-acre Washington University Medical Campus, spread over portions of 18 city blocks, is located along the eastern edge of Forest Park in St. Louis and also borders St. Louis’ Cortex Innovation Community.
 At the western boundary of Forest Park is the Danforth Campus of Washington University in St. Louis.
 For more information on the medical campus, see this link.